 This is a recap of the TEDxBeijing year-end event that took place yesterday.
 It was my first attendance at a TEDx event in China and it was superbly organised.
 The venue was at Mee Park Cafe inside Universal Creative Park, Beijing.

 The 300 RMB tickets were almost sold out by the time I purchased my ticket on the evening before the event.
-Luckly I took the proactive step of contacting the organisers and asking them to reserve a ticket for a fellow TEDx organiser from South Africa.
+Luckily I took the proactive step of contacting the organisers and asking them to reserve a ticket for a fellow TEDx organiser from South Africa.

 TEDx SPEAKERS HIGHLIGHTS:

-- Hu Yihan: Another impressive topic, using big data for medical problems in China and worldwide.
+- Hu Yihan: Another impressive topic, using big data for medical challenges in China and worldwide.
 There was no mention of privacy concerns during this talk.
 However, the benefits of the medical advances made in this field may outweigh everything else in the short term.

-- Hao Zhou: is the founder and CEO of QuantGroup, a web-based credit scoring and data mining system that assesses risk for large institutions, including the Federal Reserve, totaling hundreds of billions of dollars.
+- Hao Zhou: is the founder and CEO of QuantGroup, a web-based credit scoring and data mining system that assesses risk for large institutions, including the Federal Reserve, totalling hundreds of billions of dollars.